DirtyHarryLYL/HAKE/README.md

 to unzip them and get hico-training-set-image-level.json and hico-testing-set-image-level.json for train set and test set of HICO respectively.
 More details about the format are shown in [Dataset format](Annotations/README.md#image-level-partstate-for-hico).

-If you want to download HICO dataset, you can go to [this website](http://www-personal.umich.edu/~ywchao/hico/).
+The HICO dataset can be found here: [this website](http://www-personal.umich.edu/~ywchao/hico/).

 ### Results
 We provide our current state-of-the-art result file on HICO.